-You can root a majority of old school Android phones using an app called KingoRoot, if for some reason this method doesn't work for you (locked bootloader, Knox, etc.) or you have a modern Android device then you may be able to find help on XDA Developers, which is a website with a large active user community dedicated entirely to Android smartphones.
+You can root a majority of older Android phones using an app called KingoRoot, if for some reason this method doesn't work for you (locked bootloader, Knox, etc.) or you have a modern Android device then you may be able to find help on XDA Developers, which is a website with a large active user community dedicated entirely to Android smartphones.

 Please note that sometimes it is necessary to unlock your phone's bootloader in order to root it.
-You can either find a step-by-step tutorial on how to unlock the bootloader on your phone manufacturer's webpage or you can use a technique described on our user guide here.
+You can either find a step-by-step tutorial on how to unlock the bootloader on your phone manufacturer's webpage or you can use a technique described in our user guide here.

-Once rooting has been completed successfully the phone is then switched to the so-called "rooted mode".
+Once rooting has been completed successfully, the phone is then switched to the so-called "rooted mode".
 In this mode, you will be able to extract and analyze the deleted data, create physical images, access more data from applications, and have more available data for extraction in general.